 To me, criticism that Roger was too unflappable, too flippant about the chaos exploding around him as 007 missed the point: Roger’s Bond wasn’t immune to fear or pain, but he understood the importance of maintaining an outward calm.
 It unnerved his enemies to see him face threats with such equanimity.
 They would pull up next to him in a speeding car and he’d flash them the friendly smile you’d give a fellow motorist on a Sunday drive in the country.
 They’d crush objects in their bare hands and he’d look on with mild bemusement.
 Sometimes I got the impression the baddies spent all those millions on their enormous, stainless steel hideouts in hopes they’d finally pierce Bond’s nonchalance and elicit a gasp of awe.
 Roger never obliged.

 There are, if you look for them, plenty of moments when panic threatens to take over, when Roger’s Bond realizes he’s in the soup and he’d better think fast: Trapped on a tiny island surrounded by hungry alligators, clinging precariously to the side of a mountain as a villain kicks away the pitons holding him up, spinning to seeming doom in an out-of-control centrifuge.
 In For Your Eyes Only, he’s tied to girlfriend du jour Melina as a motorboat prepares to pull them across a coral reef and tear them to shreds.
 “I didn’t think it would end like this,” says Melina.
 Looking her in the eyes, he answers calmly, “We’re not dead yet.”
 With only the girl to hear him, and no villains to impress, he shows what’s at his core, not flippant disinterest but the dogged determination that he WILL, he MUST survive, or that if he must die, he’ll at least not give the enemy the satisfaction of breaking him.
-This is old school, stiff-upper-lip English hero stuff; not perhaps to the liking of fans who prefer Bond as a modern anti-hero type, but catnip to the hero-worshiping kid I was (and am).
+This was old school, stiff-upper-lip English hero stuff, and I ate it up.

 Whenever I met another Bond fan (which, to some degree, is pretty much everyone), they’d start the discussion with enthusiasm, but when they asked my favorite and I said, “Roger,” more often than not they’d look at me with disappointment, or even pity.
 Poor boy, you obviously don’t know your Bonds if he’s your favorite.
-“Purist” Fleming fans assumed I must never have read the books, older fans assumed I was just too young to know better.
-With the arrival of the internet, I “met” Bond fans from around the world on the old usenet group alt.fan.jamesbond, some of whom I would go on to meet in the flesh and several of whom remain friends today.
-When I started a popular fansite (“Mr KissKissBangBang”) with one of those fellow fans, one of my first contributions was an article called, “Who Says Less is Moore?”, a defense of Roger offered at a time when his era was widely derided (and preserved at this Polish site).
-I felt like a voice in the wilderness, though thankfully he has plenty of champions, now.
+When in the ’90s I co-founded a popular Bond fansite (“Mr KissKissBangBang”) one of my first articles asked, “Who Says Less is Moore?”, a (preserved at this Polish site).
+At the time I felt like a voice in the wilderness, though thankfully he has plenty of champions, now.
 Possibly that’s because with the benefit of hindsight, most fans can agree Roger had a positive impact on the series, and indeed may have ensured its survival.
 Nowadays we take it for granted that the mantle will be passed every few years and a new actor will take the reins, but in 1973 it was by no means certain the series would survive the loss of Connery.
 Under Roger, it not only survived but thrived, bringing in over a billion dollars in ticket sales.
-And where in the 70s there was an either/or choice for Bond fans, now there are multiple interpretations to choose from; it’s easier to like someone other than Connery without feeling like you’re disrespecting the original.
-Plus, whereas in the 70s you may have felt Roger was leading the series to rack and ruin and changing it forever for the worse, now we’ve had three successors with their own approaches and we can enjoy Roger’s era on its own merits; it had a beginning and an end and with the passage of time it’s no longer a “threat” to anyone.
+Plus — and this is important — Roger did all this not by imitating Connery but by studiously avoiding doing anything the way Connery would have, giving license to subsequent 007s to interpret the role as they saw fit.

-By the way, eventually I did get to see The Saint and I realized those old folks may have been on to something: on the whole I liked Roger better as the Saint than I liked anyone as James Bond.
-He just seemed to fit more naturally into Simon Templar’s skin than 007’s.
+By the way, eventually I did get to see The Saint and I realized those old folks may have been on to something: I found that on the whole I liked Roger better as the Saint than I liked anyone as James Bond.
 Where Bond was largely amoral and professional about his job (which was, in the end, to kill people), Templar was motivated by a strong personal sense of right and wrong (if not strict adherence to the law).
-Bond was, for all his glamorous trappings, a civil servant who had an office and took orders from a boss: Templar was an unsupervised free agent who involved himself in cases when and where he chose.
-Roger Moore’s patented on-screen persona was largely defined by a sense of moral justice and personal authority, which fit Templar’s “knight errant” archetype but was at odds with Bond’s nature as a “blunt instrument” wielded by the British government.
+Bond was, for all his glamorous trappings, a glorified civil servant who had to show up at the office in the morning and take orders from a boss.
+Templar was a “free agent” who went where he pleased and involved himself in cases when he felt like it, and for his own reasons.
+That archetype of the hero motivated by a personal sense of right and wrong as opposed to patriotic duty was a better fit for Moore, more comfortable as the “knight errant” than the “blunt instrument” of a government agency.
 This creates a friction between actor and role in those moments when Bond’s harder side comes to the fore; sometimes it works (as when he kicks a killer’s car off a cliff in FYEO; we know he deserves it) but sometimes it doesn’t (slapping around Maud Adams in Man With The Golden Gun, an act of needless cruelty).
-Over 12 years, Bond mutates to fit Moore’s screen persona as much as, or more than, Roger conforms to the Bond template, until, by the end, he’s hanging from airplanes and blimps to rescue damsels in distress.
+Over 12 years, Bond morphs to fit Moore’s screen persona as much as, or more than, Roger conforms to the Bond template, until, by the end, he’s hanging from airplanes and blimps to rescue damsels in distress.
 With Roger at the wheel, the role is incrementally steered away from “ruthless assassin” to something closer to “white knight.”
 Fandom remains divided over whether that’s a good thing.

 For the last month or so, I’d been working my way through the early seasons of “The Saint” and working on this Youtube tribute, hoping to post it in honor of his upcoming 90th birthday.
 It was nearly finished when I got the bad news: